-The wastes which are potentially harmful or dangerous to our health and environment is known as hazardous waste.
-It can come in any form liquid, solid or gas.
-Some examples are- motor oil, cleaning fluids, brake oils, Kerosene, batteries etc.
+The wastes which are potentially harmful or dangerous to our health and environment are known as hazardous waste.
+It can come in any form liquid, solid, or gas.
+Some examples are motor oil, cleaning fluids, brake oils, Kerosene, batteries, etc.

 Around 5.6 million tonnes of hazardous waste has been produced in the year 2014- 2015 in Australia, which is 9% of the total waste generated in this period in Australia.

 94% of hazardous waste in Australia is generated and managed by infrastructure industries located within a state or territory border, 5% crosses the interstate border and 1% is exported to or imported from overseas.

 Hazardous waste is increasing by 9% each ear in Australia.
 (This statistics is for the period of 2014 – 2015, source: www.environment.gov.au).

 There are two main types of hazardous waste, those are,

 Household hazardous wastes are the wastes that are used in household chores.
 They are potentially toxic, explosive, or harmful to people’s health and the environment.

 Chemicals contained in garages, kitchens, backyard sheds, and laundries can cause serious health damage by turning into harmful hazardous waste.

 - Chemicals used in kitchens and bathrooms

 - Fluorescent lamps